leisl-schrader/methodologies/css/README.md

 ### Scoping for sprints ###

-One technique for avoiding the usual conflicts with a content management sytem's content is to add a class specific to the team and sprint to the body tag, in which to temporarily place styles that need to overwrite CHM.
+One technique for avoiding the usual conflicts with a content management sytem's content is to add a class specific to the team and sprint to the body tag, in which to temporarily place styles that need to overwrite the cMS.
 It should give our work a higher cascade order when paired with the template scope.

-HTML: body id="template-productDetail" class="team01-sprint09"
+HTML: `body id="template-productDetail" class="team01-sprint09"`

-CSS: #template-productDetail.team01-sprint09
+CSS: `#template-productDetail.team01-sprint09`

 These must not go into production and should be removed from HTML and CSS before release.